Chapter 8. Working with clusters

 | Deleted load balancer. |

-As a cluster administrator, you can use the OpenShift Cluster Capacity Tool to view the number of pods that can be scheduled to increase the current resources before they become exhausted, and to ensure any future pods can be scheduled.
+As a cluster administrator, you can use the OpenShift Cluster Capacity Tool to view the number of pods that can be scheduled in your cluster.
+This allows you to increase the current resources before they become exhausted and to ensure any future pods can be scheduled.
 This capacity comes from an individual node host in a cluster, and includes CPU, memory, disk space, and others.

-The OpenShift Cluster Capacity Tool simulates a sequence of scheduling decisions to determine how many instances of an input pod can be scheduled on the cluster before it is exhausted of resources to provide a more accurate estimation.
+Review the following information to learn how to use the OpenShift Cluster Capacity Tool to simulate a sequence of scheduling decisions that determine how many instances of an input pod can be scheduled on the cluster before the cluster is exhausted of resources.

 Also, pods might only have scheduling support on particular sets of nodes based on its selection and affinity criteria.
 As a result, the estimation of which remaining pods a cluster can schedule can be difficult.